-- 22 All around the world, governments at national, state, and local levels face huge pressure to do "more - 23 with less": To raise educational standards to meet the needs of a global knowledge economy; To - 24 help our economies adjust to financial upheaval; To lift the world out of poverty when more than a - 25 billion people still live on less than a dollar a day; To facilitate the transition to a sustainable, - 26 inclusive, low-carbon society; and to achieve all this in a climate of public expenditure restrictions. - 27 Responding effectively to these challenges will mean that governments need to deliver change which - 28 is transformational rather than incremental. - 29 During much of the last two decades, technology was heralded as providing the key to deliver these - transformations.
-Now that virtually every government is an "e-Government" with websites, - 31 e-services and e-Government strategies proliferating around the world, even in the least - 32 economically developed countries it is now clear that Information and Communication - 33 Technologies (ICT) are no "silver bullet".
-The reality of many countries' experience of e-Government - 34 has instead been duplication of ICT expenditure, wasted resources, no critical mass of users for - online services, and limited impact on core public policy objectives. - 36 An increasing number of governments are now starting to address the much broader and more - 37 complex set of cultural and organizational changes which are needed if ICT is to deliver significant - 38 benefits in the public sector.
-Countries such as the UK, Canada and Australia have all recently - 39 published strategies which shift decisively away from "e-Government" towards a much more radical - 40 focus on transforming the whole relationship between the public sector and users of public services. - 41 We call this process: Transformational Government
+- 22 All around the world, governments at national, state, and local levels face huge pressure to do "more - 23 with less".
+Whether their desire is: to raise educational standards to meet the needs of a global - 24 knowledge economy; to help our economies adjust to financial upheaval; to lift the world out of - poverty when more than a billion people still live on less than a dollar a day; to facilitate the - transition to a sustainable, inclusive, low-carbon society; to reduce taxation; or to cut back on public - administration; every government faces the challenge of achieving their policy goalsand to achieve - definition of the control of the con - 28 all this in a climate of increasing public expenditure restrictions. - 29 Responding effectively to these challenges will mean that governments need to deliver change which - 30 is transformational rather than incremental. - 31 During much of the last two decades, technology was heralded as providing the key to deliver these - 32 transformations.
+Now that virtually every government is an "e-Government" with websites, - e-services and e-Government strategies proliferating around the world, even in the least - 34 economically developed countries it is now clear that Information and Communication - 35 Technologies (ICT) are no "silver bullet".
+The reality of many countries' experience of e-Government - 36 has instead been duplication of ICT expenditure, wasted resources, no critical mass of users for - online services, and limited impact on core public policy objectives. - 38 An increasing number of governments and institutions are now starting to address the much broader - 39 and more complex set of cultural and organizational changes which are needed if ICT is to deliver - 40 significant benefits in the public sector.
+Countries such as the UK, Canada and Australia have all - 41 recently published strategies which shift decisively away from "e-Government" towards a much - 42 more radical focus on transforming the whole relationship between the public sector and users of - 43 public services.
+In the same vein, the European Commission has updated and published its 'European - 44 Interoperability Framework' (EIF)1 and several US agencies are looking to update and consolidate the - 45 'Federal Enterprise Architecture' (FEA)2 into a new 'Unified Government Enterprise Architecture - 46 Framework' (UGEAF).

+We call this process: Transformational Government